John D Rogers (Consultant)

 of Nuclear Engineering and Head of the Nuclear Instrumentation Laboratory

-On transferring to Rolls-Royce in Derby, John became Radiation Specialist in the RR Applied Science Laboratory and worked on radiation imaging projects until taking early retirement in 2002, at which point RadSci Consultancy was set up.
+On transferring to Rolls-Royce in Derby, John became Radiation Specialist in the RR Applied Science Laboratory and worked on radiation imaging projects until taking early retirement in 2002.